microsoft/BuildTourHack/stories/2/211_Centennial.md

 ![Knowzy hack](images/211-knowzy-hack.png)

-#### Step 6: Debugging your Desktop Bridge app
+#### Next Step: Debugging your Desktop Bridge app

-To fix the crashing bug in the UWP app, you need to be able to debug the various Knowzy projects.
+To fix the error with the project.json file that causes the UWP app to crash, you need to be able to debug the various Knowzy projects.
 Let's try to debug the Microsoft.Knowzy.UWP project.

 1. Right-click the **Microsoft.Knowzy.UWP** project and select **Set as StartUp Project**.